italicize/quick-internet-radio/README.md

    The music starts after a two minute delay.
 1. To stop the music stream, press **Ctrl+C** repeatedly until the Python script stops and returns you to the prompt.

-### (Optional) Test the Python script on a Raspberry Pi 4

-To test a Raspberry Pi 4, run the Python script in Terminal.

-1. Set up the external speakers.
-   1. Connect the external speakers to the USB audio card.
-   1. Connect the external speakers to a power supply.
-   1. Turn on the external speakers and adjust the volume to about 50 percent.
-1. In Terminal, type `python3 stream.py` and press **Enter**. \
-   Use the file name in the autostart command, if you used a file name other than stream.py. \
-   The music starts after a two minute delay.
-1. To stop the music stream, press **Ctrl+C** twice in Terminal. \
-   If Terminal is closed, open Terminal, type `killall omxplayer.bin && killall python3` and press **Enter**.

-## Start the radio

-1. Shut down the Raspberry Pi. \
-   &bull; On the desktop, click the raspberry menu and select **Shutdown**. \
-   &bull; In Terminal, type `sudo shutdown -h now` and press **Enter**.
-1. Disconnect the power supply. \
-   Disconect the monitor, keyboard, and mouse.
-1. Connect the USB audio card and external speakers. \
-   1. Connect the USB audio card to the Raspberry Pi.
-   1. Connect the external speakers to the USB audio card.
-   1. Connect the external speakers to a power supply.
-1. Connect the Raspberry Pi to a power supply. \
-   The Raspberry Pi boots. \
-   After a two minute delay, the music stream plays.

-*Note.* The two minute delay is in the code to wait for the Raspberry Pi to finish booting.

-### Move the radio to a new location

-If you move the Raspberry Pi to a new location later, remember to bring a keyboard, mouse, and cable for a monitor or TV, so that you can connect to Wi-Fi at the new location.
-Alternatively, bring a laptop and change settings on the Raspberry Pi [using SSH through USB](https://desertbot.io/blog/headless-pi-zero-ssh-access-over-usb-windows).
-After connecting to Wi-Fi in the new location, [start the radio](#start-the-radio).

 ---